mainflux/docs/docs/twins.md

 Digital twin is an abstract - and usually less detailed - digital replica of a real world system such as the industrial machine we have just described.
-It is used to create and store information about system's state at any given moment, to compare system state over a given period of time - so called diffs or deltas - as well as to control agents composing the system.
+It is used to create and store information about system's state at any given moment, to compare system state over a given period of time - so-called diffs or deltas - as well as to control agents composing the system.

 ### Mainflux digital twin